Glassford railway station

 Glassford railway station served the village of Glassford, South Lanarkshire, Scotland, from 1863 to 1953 on the Hamilton and Strathaven Railway.

 History

 The station was opened on 2 February 1863 by the Hamilton and Strathaven Railway.
-To the east was the goods yard and nearby was the signal box, which was built in 1891 and closed on 1906, being replaced by a ground frame.
+To the east was the goods yard and nearby was the signal box, which was built in 1891 and closed in 1906, being replaced by a ground frame.
 Its name appeared in Bradshaw as Glassford Halt in 1933 but it was corrected to Glassford in 1937.
 The station closed to passengers on 1 October 1945 and closed to goods on 21 September 1953.